vld375/lwocrypt-provider/README.md

 algorithms are working in TLS1.3 (handshaking); after https://github.com/openssl/openssl/pull/20486 has landed, also algorithms with very long signatures are supported.

-liboqs dependency
+liblwocrypt dependency
 -----------------

-As `oqsprovider` is dependent on `liboqs` for the implementation of the PQ algorithms there is a mechanism to adapt the functionality of a specific `liboqs` version to the current `oqsprovider` version: The use of the code generator script `oqs-template/generate.py` which in turn is driven by any of the `liboqs` release-specific `oqs-template/generate.yml[-release]` files.
-The same file(s) also define the (default) TLS IDs of all algorithms included and therefore represent the interoperability level at a specific point in time (of development of `oqsprovider` and `liboqs`).
+As `lwocryptprovider` is dependent on `liblwocrypt` for the implementation of the PQ algorithms there is a mechanism to adapt the functionality of a specific `liblwocrypt` version to the current `lwocryptprovider` version: The use of the code generator script `lwocrypt-template/generate.py` which in turn is driven by any of the `liblwocrypt` release-specific `lwocrypt-template/generate.yml[-release]` files.
+The same file(s) also define the (default) TLS IDs of all algorithms included and therefore represent the interoperability level at a specific point in time (of development of `lwocryptprovider` and `liblwocrypt`).

-By default, `oqsprovider` always uses the most current version of `liboqs` code, but by setting the environment variable "LIBOQS_BRANCH" when running the `scripts/fullbuild.sh` script, code will be generated to utilize a specific, supported `liboqs` release.
+By default, `lwocryptprovider` always uses the most current version of `liblwocrypt` code, but by setting the environment variable "LIBLWOCRYPT_BRANCH" when running the `scripts/fullbuild.sh` script, code will be generated to utilize a specific, supported `liblwocrypt` release.
 The script `scripts/revertmain.sh` can be used to revert all code back to the default, `main`-branch tracking strategy.
-This can be used, for example, to facilitate a release of `oqsprovider` to track an old `liboqs` release.
+This can be used, for example, to facilitate a release of `lwocryptprovider` to track an old `liblwocrypt` release.

 Team
 ----

 The Open Quantum Safe project is led by [Douglas Stebila](https://www.douglas.stebila.ca/research/) and [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/) at the University of Waterloo.

-Contributors to the `oqsprovider` include:
+Contributors to the `lwocryptprovider` include:

 - Michael Baentsch
 - Christian Paquin